janostgren/SauceDemoAutomation/README.md

 Global Parameterization : The home/main page is defined as Global Parameter and can be accessed from any file in the project.
 Currently, is being accessed only by page objects.

+How to execute test suites?
+npm run "Sanity Tests"
+npm run "E2E Tests"

+If you want to execute on a specific environment: please add first "ENV=[env-name]" ENV=staging npm run "Sanity Tests"